 While AA is Christian-influenced, it isn’t associated with any particular religion or denomination.
 Still, a higher power plays a major role in the 12 steps.

 While AA (and its other 12-step variations like Narcotics Anonymous, etc.) works for some people, it doesn’t work for everybody.
 It’s generally not considered an evidence-based treatment for substance use disorder, as there isn’t solid research to show that it works.
+That being said, it absolutely is effective for some people.

 I can see that an addictions physician who treats healthcare professionals would be in a difficult position.
 They need to make sure someone isn’t going to go back to work and put patients at risk.
 But insisting on AA when someone says that it’s just not the right fit for them seems inappropriate.
+A person isn’t necessarily lacking commitment to recovery if a specific treatment isn’t a good fit for them; if they show motivation to engage in treatment, it doesn’t make sense that one particular type of treatment should be considered the be all and end all.

-Just because someone is a health professional doesn’t mean they shouldn’t have the right to patient-centred care with evidence-based treatment tailored to what’s suitable for them.
+Just because someone is a health professional doesn’t mean they shouldn’t have the right to patient-centred care with evidence-based treatment tailored to what’s suitable and effective for them.
 I’m really impressed with this nurse for fighting this fight, even though it’s taken years.

 When it comes to any form of addictions treatment, what works for one person won’t work for another, and it’s hard to know which it will be until someone tries the particular form of treatment.
-If addictions treatment providers are so rigid that they want to adhere to their plan rather than go with what’s effective for the patient with the addiction, that’s really not accomplishing much of anything.
+If addictions treatment providers are so rigid that they want to adhere to their own plan rather than go with what’s most effective for the patient with the addiction, that’s really not accomplishing much of anything.

 Do you think AA should ever be forced on people who don’t believe in God in any form?